zrgn/zrgn.github.io/index.md

 ### Members

-* You may invite new members to join in gaming but they are your responsibility
+* You may invite new members to join in gaming, but they are your responsibility
+* New invitees should come to provisionary games (e.g., Friday games) for the sake of the invitee and the group
 * If the group at large does not like a guest then that guest may not be allowed at future events

 ### Games